 This then is the heart of the matter.
 In the parallel story, Moshe struck the rock in front of the chosen representatives of the people.
 It was a private matter, for their eyes only.
 They could be trusted to understand that Moshe was not himself working a miracle, but that God was doing the heavy lifting.

-But in our parashah, the entire assembly is watching what Moshe does.
-Had he merely spoken to the rock, as he’d been told, only those closest to him would have heard him.
+But in our parashah, the entire assembly is watching.
+Had Moshe merely spoken to the rock, as he’d been told, only those closest to him would have heard him.
 To those standing further off, it would just look like when Moshe approached the rock, water came out of it.
 Because he was their representative, it would look like the rock was giving water for them.
 The people—all of them, not just the elders—would see that neither Moshe, nor his staff, is performing magic, and would attribute the miracle to God alone.

 But Moshe loses patience and hits the rock with the staff, thereby teaching exactly the opposite lesson.
 Even those farther away see water spurt out of the rock, seemingly as a result of Moshe’s forceful actions.
 By setting up a situation where his people see him as a magician, Moshe has set himself up to be worshiped.
 The elders may understand what really happened, but there will inevitably be superstitious types who want only to find a miracle-worker to follow.